darcros/polimi-090037-model-identification-data-analysis/chapters/06 - prediction.typ

   Given
   - a SSP $y(t)$ in canonical form
     $ y(t) = C(z) / A(z) e(t), quad e(t) ~ WN(mu, lambda^2) $

-    // FIXME: when doing prediction we know the model, right?
-    // When doing model identification we don't know the model.
-    // - Dario
     with $C(z)$, $A(z)$, $mu$, $lambda^2$ known.

   - a specific realization $y(0), y(1), dots y(t)$